diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

-# Activity feed Gateway adapter example
+# Sports activity feed Gateway adapter example

 This project demonstrates the use of the Diffusion Gateway Framework.
 The Gateway Framework provides an easy and consistent way to develop applications